 Protocols to support coordinated responses to appropriate community intervention services, diversion from hospitals and incarceration as appropriate, and utilization of law enforcement only in high-risk situations as defined by the committee.

-In addition to the development of protocols and procedures, the committee shall submit a report to the Governor’s office and state legislature about policy needs to support the deployment of mobile crisis teams and behavioral health crisis responses from both 988 contact centers and 911 public safety answering points (PSAP) within the state.
+In addition to the development of protocols and procedures, the committee shall submit a report to the Governor’s office and state legislature about policy needs to support the deployment of mobile crisis teams and behavioral health crisis responses from both 988 contact centers and 911 ECCS/public safety answering points (PSAP) within the state.

-Within one year of the development of the protocols and procedures, the State or jurisdiction shall initiate a process to train all 988 counselors and 911 dispatchers, and incorporate the developed policies, protocols, and procedures into all PSAPs and 988 contact centers in the state.
+Within one year of the development of the protocols and procedures, the State or jurisdiction shall initiate a process to train all 988 counselors and 911 dispatchers, and incorporate the developed policies, protocols, and procedures into all ECCS/PSAPs and 988 contact centers in the state.

 Training provided to 988 counselors and 911 dispatchers may include information on the developed statewide policies and procedures, de-escalation, behavioral health, and techniques for identifying behavioral health crises.

-The committee may establish regional advisory committees to address and advise on regional issues related to the deployment of behavioral health crisis services from PSAPs and 988.
+The committee may establish regional advisory committees to address and advise on regional issues related to the deployment of behavioral health crisis services from ECCs/PSAPs and 988.

 The care provided for a behavioral health crisis constitutes an emergency and shall be provided in a manner that is substantially equivalent to the care provided for a physical health crisis.